 Silk rugs demand lots of skill, work, patience, extremely nimble fingers and an incredible eye and all of it will reflect on its price.

-First of all, let us remind you how silk is made: it is a natural thread that comes from silk cocoons, you might have a chance to see in one of the Kusadasi stores where your Turkish rug demonstration will be held.
+First of all, let us remind you how silk is made: it is a natural thread that comes from silk cocoons, you might have a chance to see in one of the Kusadasi stores where your rug demonstration will be held.